A Spin One Bottomonium Study in the Functional Formalism in the Feynman Gauge: Taming of Infrared Divergences in Quarkonium BSE Solutions

-To solve the BSE the quark DSE was solved in advance in a separate iteration subcycle.
-For this purpose the quark propagator is renormalized so that $Re B(5 GeV)= 5 GeV$ and the value $Re A(5GeV)=1$ was taken in our MOM scheme, The functions $A$ and $B$ are the other standard decomposition for the quark propagator (\ref{kumbucha}), see (\ref{hroch}) for the definitions.
-These functions become complex for the time-like momentum, and their imaginary parts are obtained via the solution of DSEs for the quark propagator spectral functions.
-The spectral deviation as defined in \cite{VS2022,VS2020} takes the value $\sigma^2=\simeq 3.4 * 10^{-4}$ for the DSE solution.
-The botom quark spectral functions ar shown in the figs. \ref{zuva} and \ref{spet}.
+The BSE components are projected onto coupled equations for individual components and solved numerically.
+It is advantageous to normalize the solution within the auxiliary function N, which is used as an eigenvalue in front of the BSE.
+In the case of constituent mass approximation, the search reduces to an eigenvalue problem, while the method is extended to LR approximation, where the BSE requires knowledge of the quark propagator.
+To this end, the quark DSE was solved in advance in a separate iteration subcycle.
+The quark propagator is renormalized such that $Re B(5 GeV)= 5 GeV$.
+In our MOM scheme, we set the value $Re A(5GeV)=1$, noting that the functions $A$ and $B$ are complex for timelike momentum and they receive imaginary parts $\Im A(5 GeV)=2 * 10^{-5}$ $\Im B (5 GeV) =-0.724 GeV$ at the timelike renormalization scale $\zeta= 25 GeV^2$.
+The spectral deviation as defined in \cite{VS2022,VS2020} takes the value $\sigma2\simeq 3.4 * 10^{-4}$ for the DSE solution.
+The bottom quark spectral functions are shown in the Fig. \ref{zuva}.